sybrew/the-seo-framework/readme.txt

 	* Addressed an issue where inline line breaks (`<br>`) didn't add spaces for description/excerpt generation; but, instead voided them.
 * **Other:**
 	* Reduced the filesize of the `le.min.js` (list edit) script by minifying repeated patterns.
+	* Our scripts can no longer invoke "are you sure"-change listeners.
+You'll have to manually input or change something to invoke that.
+		* We always thought that we could at some point make a vital input-change for you in the browser, but we never did, nor do we think we ever will.
+We handle sanitization on the server, which is much neater.
+		* Moreover, if we do make such a change, we have hooks that invoke this for us.

 **For developers:**